chiaraottino/data_science_project/README.md

 ```

-## data/
+### `data/`
-This directory contains all raw and derived datasets used in the project.
-The `metadata.txt` file provides additional context and information about data sources, structure, and preprocessing steps.
+This directory contains all raw and derived datasets.
+For detailed information on the datasets, refer to `metadata.txt`.

-## src/
-The `src` folder includes all source code for data processing, analysis, and modeling.
-Scripts are modular and well-documented for easy replication and extension.

-## tests/
-All tests for the codebase reside here, ensuring that our data processing and analysis pipelines are robust and error-free.

-## analyses/
-Jupyter notebooks used for exploratory data analysis and statistical testing can be found here, detailing each step taken in the analysis process.

-## outputs/
-Generated figures and tables from our analyses are stored here for quick reference and use in reports or presentations.

-## reports/
-This folder contains our compiled reports, including a detailed final report that summarizes our methodology, findings, and implications of the study.

-## makefile
-The makefile contains commands for running tests, generating reports, and automating common development tasks to ensure a smooth workflow.

-## Setup and Installation
-To set up the project environment and install dependencies, follow these instructions:
-(Include any relevant setup instructions here)
+### `src/`
+Here you'll find all the source code used for data analysis and model training.
+The scripts are named according to the part of the project they correspond to.

+### `tests/`
+Contains automated tests for the source code to ensure reliability and accuracy of the algorithms used.

+### `analyses/`
+Jupyter notebooks or R Markdown files detailing exploratory data analyses, statistical tests, and model development are stored here.

+### `outputs/`
+This folder is reserved for the output from scripts and analyses, including intermediate data files, figures, and serialized models.

+### `reports/`
+You can find the detailed project reports here, which include methodology, results, and discussions on the findings.

+### `makefile`
+An automation tool to run scripts that compile the entire project or specific parts, ensuring that all dependencies are correctly accounted for.

-## Usage
+## Getting Started
+To get started with this project:

+1. Clone the repository to your local machine.
+2. Ensure you have the required dependencies installed (listed in `requirements.txt`).
+3. Explore the `data/` directory to get acquainted with the datasets.
-For instructions on how to execute the code and reproduce the analyses, refer to the following:
+4. Navigate to the `src/` directory and run the scripts to reproduce the analysis.
-(Include any relevant usage instructions here)
+5. Review the reports in the `reports/` directory for comprehensive insights.

+## Dependencies
+List of dependencies and how to install them.

 ## Contributing
-Contributions to the project are welcome.
-Guidelines for contributing can be found in the `CONTRIBUTING.md` file.
+We welcome contributions from the community.
+Please refer to the `CONTRIBUTING.md` file for more details on how to submit pull requests, report issues, or request features.

 ## License
-This project is licensed under the MIT License - see the `LICENSE.md` file for details.
+This project is licensed under the MIT License - see the `LICENSE` file for details.

+## Contact
+For any queries or discussions regarding the project, please open an issue or contact the maintainers directly.

+## Acknowledgements
+Thanks to all the contributors who have helped shape this project, and to the institutions and individuals who provided the datasets and resources necessary for this research.